ELEVATORmedia/socialite/README.md

 -   **User Input is empty**: Will output an empty string "".
 -   **User Input includes spaces**: Will output string with spaces replaced by "" (empty string).
 For example, if the user input is `https: www. facebook.com/ my User`.
 The algorithm will output `myUser`.
 -   **User Input has special characters in it**: In the event of special characters, only `@` symbols are removed from the user input.
 Usernames such as `@#myU$er` would result in `#myU$ser`.
--   **User Input has a url with the wrong domain in it**: In the event of a url from the wrong origin, the entire username will be left alone.
-For example if the user input is `https://google.com/myUser` the entire string will be returned as it cannot be sanitized.
+-   **User Input has a url with the wrong domain in it**: In the event of a url from the wrong origin, an empty string will be returned.
+For example if the user input is `https://google.com/myUser`, `''` will be returned

 ### `unbrew(username<string>, type<string>)`